-The use of PFAS-containing AFFF foams are not banned in WA, however, the Commonwealth Government’s National Industrial Chemicals Notification and Assessment Scheme (NICNAS) has recommended that Australian industries should actively seek alternatives to—and phase out—PFAS and PFAS-related substances of concern, including AFFF.
+The use of PFAS-containing AFFF foams are not banned in WA, however, the Australian Government’s Industrial Chemicals Introduction Scheme (AICIS) has recommended that Australian industries should actively seek alternatives to—and phase out—PFAS and PFAS-related substances of concern, including AFFF.
 Alternative chemicals should be less toxic and not persist in the environment.

 The Department of Fire and Emergency Services has advised it phased out use of PFOS-based AFFF in 2003.